ethan2014/Interactive-Debugging/README.md

 The characters to print out in the main part of the file are stored in a big array called “grid.”
 The program is broken into three main parts: (1) Setting up the problem, (2) Filling out “grid,” and (3) Printing “grid.”

 * 3.a) Explain one or two methods you could use to determine which of the three parts of the program is causing this first bug.
 (In step 4, I will tell you how I would do it.)
+To test if it is the setting up part that is causing the problem, you can change the initial char of each array index to something besides ' ' to see if that changes the output.  to test if it is the printing part that is causing the problem, you can skip the filling in part, and just print a big array of known characters (like 'a'), if you get the correct output then you know it is the filling out the grid part that is causing the problem.

 Step 4